-Laboratory animals are invaluable models that accelerate biomedical research's understanding of the mechanism(s) of development and progression of human diseases.
-Evolving technologies and tools for genetic modification will allow new generations of laboratory animal models that will be more predictive of human therapeutic outcomes.
 The SERCA is intended to stimulate the development of veterinary scientists with interests in comparative medicine and related research questions.
 Examples of research needs and opportunities in this area include but are not limited to-

-- Laboratory animal models: Identification, development, and characterization of spontaneous and engineered vertebrate laboratory animal models that advance the understanding of various types of human diseases.
-Use of cutting-edge technology like CRISPR-Cas9 for creating vertebrate laboratory animal models is encouraged. - Pathogenesis: Use of clinical, gross, and histologic pathology, coupled with stateof-the art technologies to identify and characterize molecular, metabolic, or other alterations in embryonic and postnatal development, which result from genetic alterations in laboratory animals. - Biotechnology: Tools, technologies, and protocols for cryopreservation of sperm and germplasm.
-Development of technologies for isolating, propagating, and preserving pluripotent stem cells and inducing stem cells of animals to differentiate along specific pathways in vitro and in vivo. - Normative biology: Animal genetics; animal behavior; animal nutrition and reproductive physiology; and identification and characterization of non-traditional species for biomedical research. - Animal disease: Detection and characterization of diseases that may interfere with biomedical research and compromise animal welfare; vaccine development; and development of animals genetically resistant to disease. - Animal welfare: Improved methods for evaluating and alleviating pain, distress and discomfort; development of environmental enrichment; and improved housing and maintenance technology.
+- Laboratory animal models: Identification, development, and characterization of spontaneous and engineered laboratory animal models that advance the understanding of various types of human diseases.
+Use of cutting-edge technology like gene editing methodologies for creating laboratory animal models is encouraged. - Pathogenesis: Use of clinical, gross, and histologic pathology, coupled with stateof-the art technologies to identify and characterize molecular, metabolic, or other

+- alterations in embryonic and postnatal development, which result from genetic alterations in laboratory animals. - Biotechnology: Tools, technologies, and protocols for cryopreservation of sperm and germplasm of laboratory animals; development of technologies for isolating, propagating, and preserving pluripotent stem cells and inducing stem cells of animals to differentiate along specific pathways in vitro and in vivo. - Normative biology: Animal genetics; animal behavior; animal nutrition and reproductive physiology; identification and characterization of non-traditional species for biomedical research. - Animal disease: Detection and characterization of diseases that may interfere with biomedical research and compromise animal welfare and development of animals genetically resistant to disease. - Animal welfare: Improved methods for evaluating and alleviating pain, distress and discomfort; development of environmental enrichment; and improved housing and maintenance technology. - Animal model-related biological materials: Technologies, and methodologies, including new approach methodologies (NAMs) for complementing animal research relevant to human health and diseases.
+The NAMs here refer to laboratory (in vitro and in chemico) or computer-based (in silico) research approaches, which complement animal research models. - Epidemiology and evaluation of disease transmission risk: Epidemiological investigations or disease transmission risk evaluations focusing on diseases relevant to human health that are transmitted from animals to humans. - Microbiome: Studies providing a better understanding of microbe-microbe and host-microbe interactions relevant to human health and diseases using animal models in whole-animal contexts.